microsoft/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

 ## Start post-deployment automation

+Once your deployment is complete, you can open the Azure portal and see the ArcBox resources inside your resource group.
+You will be using the _ArcBox-Client_ Azure virtual machine to explore various capabilities of ArcBox.
+You will need to remotely access _ArcBox-Client_.

 - After deployment, you should see the ArcBox resources inside your resource group.

   ![Screenshot showing az deployment group create](./deployedresources.png)

   > **NOTE: If you followed the steps in [prerequisites](#prerequisites) to allow the SQL Server to be automatically onboarded, there will be one additional resource in your ArcBox resource group (48 total)**

+  > **NOTE: For enhanced ArcBox security posture, RDP (3389) and SSH (22) ports are not open by default in ArcBox deployments.
+You will need to create a network security group (NSG) rule to allow network access to port 3389, or use [Azure Bastion](https://docs.microsoft.com/azure/bastion/bastion-overview) or [Just-in-time (JIT)](https://docs.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-asc) access to connect to the VM.**

 ### Connecting to the ArcBox Client VM